Psychosexual Assessment Certification (CPAS)

 • Explore the ethical challenges specific to sex offender assessments and learn to navigate these challenges with integrity and professionalism.

-Target Audience For This Training:
+Target Audience For This Training

 This training is designed for licensed mental health professionals, including psychologists, counselors, social workers, and other practitioners with a master's degree or above.
 It is particularly beneficial for those who are currently involved in or aspire to work in forensic settings, where the assessment of sex offenders is a key responsibility.
 The training is also ideal for professionals seeking to specialize in forensic psychology or those looking to enhance their skills in conducting complex, high-stakes assessments.

-CONTENT AREA:
+CONTENT LEVEL

 Intermediate.

-COURSE DELIVERY FORMAT:
+COURSE DELIVERY FORMAT

 This live webinar presentation is interactive.
 Attendees & presenters may ask and answer questions throughout the presentation and participate in instructor-led discussions.

-Course Completion and CE Information:
+Course Completion and CE Information

 To earn CE credit, participants must be on time, sign in and sign out, attend the entire course and complete a course evaluation.
 This is a 12 hour course.
 Partial credit is not permitted.
 Must be present the full 6 hours of both days to receive CE certificate.
 Certificates of completion will be emailed within 7-10 business days of course completion.